ribermudes/Pig-Latin/README.md

 Input: Alabama
 Output: alabamayay

-Behaviors: Sentences are input and each word is translated.
+Behaviors: Sentences are input, and each word is translated.
 Input: I have a lovely elephant.
 Output: iyay avehay ayay ovelylay elephantay}_